 - cooperation with the course organizer and the teachers conducting the classes in order to achieve the best possible results of the course,

-- only for online courses - having appropriate equipment and an Internet connection enabling a good quality connection - including video - and access to a quiet room - so that all participants of the classrseses have appropriate conditions for learning,
+- having appropriate equipment and an Internet connection enabling a good quality connection - including video - and access to a quiet room - so that all participants of the classes have appropriate conditions for learning,

 The Agency's recruitment guidelines for universities organizing summer courses for students are as follows:

 - admission to the course of students for whom participation in it will prove to be most useful from the point of view of the course objectives (i.e. people who relate their academic or professional career with Poland - e.g. students of Polish studies or future teachers of the Polish language),

 - admission to the course of people whose achievements, e.g. academic accomplishments or position in the community, or the possibility of influencing public opinion in their environment or country, increase the probability that positive opinions about Poland and a friendly attitude towards it will spread (e.g. preferring people who publish their texts),